roniezr/ovirtlib4/README.rst

   | Each collection return a list of **CollectionEntity()** classes
   | Each CollectionEntity() class include two fields

-  - **CollectionEntity.entity** hold the Entity type, (e.g.: ovirtsdk4.types.Vm) include the Entity properties and 'links'.
+  - **CollectionEntity.entity** hold the Entity type, (e.g.: ovirtsdk4.types.Vm) it includes the Entity properties and 'links'.

   - **CollectionEntity.service** hold the Entity service, that holds the Entity 'actions'.